 Another great feature that team users have access to is the ability to submit (and see) private requests.
 These are great for making internal requests or project ideas that you don't want to share with your customers.

-But, if you're inviting external customers and team members in, or you want your customer or prospect facing teams to get the most value from Pendo Feedback, then you should be aware of the limitations of the customer view.
+But, if you're inviting external customers and team members in, or you want your customer or prospect facing teams to get the most value from Pendo Feedback, then you should be aware of the limitations of the visitor view.